AUSTRAC Executive Committee

 Dr Moss has a Doctorate of Philosophy and other postgraduate qualifications including a Master of Defence Studies, Master of Letters, Graduate Certificate of Asian Studies and Graduate Certificate in Organised Crime and Corruption Investigations.

-Leanne Fry - Chief Innovation Officer
+Leanne Fry - National Manager, Innovation and Technology Solutions (CIO)

 Leanne's main role is to support strong AUSTRAC business outcomes by leading excellence in customer service and positive culture across the enterprise.